This article appears in the Winter 2018 issue of the

 The financial impact of efforts to increase adenoma detection rate (ADR) during colonoscopy.

 Colonoscopy is the most effective method for prevention of colorectal cancer (CRC).
-More than 15 million colonoscopies are performed in the United States yearly.
-It is widely recognized that there is variable quality in colonoscopy as measured by the adenoma detection rate (ADR).
+Over 15 million colonoscopies are performed in the United States yearly.
+There is variable quality in colonoscopy as measured by the adenoma detection rate (ADR).
 High ADR strongly correlates with lower risks of CRC (Table 3),resulting in increasing pressure to optimize ADR.
 Multiple methods increase ADR including educational interventions, high-definition colonoscopies, and specific techniques such as double examination of the right colon, adequate bowel preparation, surface washing and inspection behind folds and flexures (Table 4).

 Multiple devices, such as specialized caps have also been shown to increase ADR.
 Despite proven benefits, many of these measures have not been widely adopted.

 A significant impediment to improving quality and ADR is the associated cost, which can include retraining, higher-resolution endoscopes, chromoendoscopy and specialized caps, all of which are not reimbursed.
 The cost, however, may be indirectly offset by financial gains associated with improving ADR.